Thanks for your interest in the Little Tiger Chinese Immersion School.

 At CWM and Little Tiger, our teachers strive to create a fun, creative, and engaging environment in which children can flourish.
 We also aim to help students develop creativity, independence, confidence, tolerance, and respect.

 Little Tiger allows for sustained, daily exposure to the Chinese language.
 Students become fluent in Chinese through work and play.
-In addition to developing language skills such as listening, speaking, reading, and writing, we also incorporate all of the other kinds of learning typically covered in traditional PreK and Kinder programs.
+In addition to developing language skills such as listening, speaking, reading, and writing, we also incorporate all of the other kinds of learning typically covered in traditional Pre-K, Kinder, and Elementary programs.
 These include language arts, math, science, art, practical life, and physical education.
 We also place a great emphasis on creative play.

 What are some benefits of learning a foreign language at a young age?